MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Python2.x/Setup/README.txt

 Setting up Python
 =================

 Python is an interpreter language with a simple and graceful syntax.
-Interpreter languages come with an interpreter that execute a program as it is being read.
+Interpreter languages have an interpreter program.
 As a consequence, there is no distinction between source files and executable files.

 Python distribution
 -------------------